programmableweb/salvager/README.md

 Be sure to set the env variables from above in your `.env` file.
 Check out the `.env.example.docker` file to get the path variables you'll need for the docker container.
 Copy the values for ROOT_PATH, FACEBOOK_OUTPUT_DIR, and ACTIVITYSTREAMS_OUTPUT_DIR from this file to the corresponding variables in your `.env` file.

+Now, build the image.
+In command line in the root of this directory:

+    # Build the image with the tag "salvager"
+    docker build --tag=salvager .

 Next, run the container, which by default uses the shell script in `script/salvage.sh` and both pulls the Facebook data and transforms it to ActivityStreams using `rake`: